History of education in England: Education Act 1996

 Under section 8(4) of the Education Act 1996, a new single school leaving date was set for 1998 and all subsequent years thereafter.
 This was set as the last Friday in June in the school year which the child reaches the age of 16.

 Under section 7 of the act, it was made an obligation for parents to ensure a full-time education for their children either at school or "otherwise" which formalised the status of home education.

-Labour, from 1997 to 2010
+New Labour (1997–2010)

 New Labour adopted an "Education, Education, Education" slogan in the mid-1990s, but maintained many of the Conservative changes after returning to power after the 1997 general election.
 The following changes did take place, however: